babel/babel-sublime/README.md

 `Babel` comes bundled with `Next` from [Benvie/JavaScriptNext.tmLanguage](https://github.com/Benvie/JavaScriptNext.tmLanguage).
 From the command palette, select `UI: Select Color Scheme` and select `Next`.

-#### Advanced usage

-It's possible to set `Babel` as the _only_ JavaScript package by disabling the stock one.
-To do so, add `"ignored_packages": ["JavaScript"]` to your `Preferences.sublime-settings`.
-The benefits include:

-* extension-less node scripts will automatically be recognized as `JavaScript (Babel)`,
-* and reduced clutter in the syntax menu.

-**Keep in mind**, the stock snippets will no longer work (you may still use your own), and other third-party packages that depend on the stock package may break (no known ones so far).

 ## Screenshots

 ![babel-sublime-vs-built-in-jsx](screenshots/compare-builtin-jsx@2x.png)